-3. Make thy Gold multiply: Put your money to work and earn returns!
+3. Make thy gold multiply: Put your money to work and earn returns!
 After you have put that emergency fund aside, the next step is to research and plan your investing strategy.
 Put your money to work in a well defined and diversified portfolio.

 5. Make of thy dwelling a profitable investment: A home is easily one of the bigger investments of the average investor/homeowner.
-Before you commit to buying a home, do your homework well and ensure you take care of your investment afterwards.
+Before you commit to buying a home, do your homework well and ensure you take care of your investment afterward.

 7. Increase thy ability to earn: Invest in your self!
 Increase your knowledge and sphere of influence.
 Expand your horizons.
 I believe that the greatest investment you can ever make is an investment in yourself.
 When you have something worthwhile to give to others, wealth will seek you out.